-Pipe Culvert Head walls
+Pipe Culvert Head Walls

 Indicate any pipe culvert within the clear zone without proper safety headwalls.

 Refer to Section 6.04.3 of the Drainage Manual and D-PE-series Standard Drawings

 Log Mile Offset, Left / Right Pipe Diameter

 Railroads

-Is there a railroad crossing withi n the project limit or within 200° of the project limits either on the
+Is there a railroad crossing within mainline or on side roads?
+Yes □ No □ (If no, ski of the project limits either on the

-mainline or on side roads?

-Yes \square No \square (If no, sk ip to next section)

-Coordinate with TDOT Railroad Coordinator at Headquarters for recommendation on the
+Coordinate with TDOT Readequacy of warning syst • arters for recommendation on the

-adequacy of warning sys tems.

 Railroad Crossings

 Begin Log Mile End Log Mile Left / Right